Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalker-PPO-VectorizedEnv/README.md

 ### Credit

-Most of the code is based on the Udacity code for PPO, and the github code of Ilya Kostrikov (ikostrikov).
+Most of the code is based on the Udacity code, and Ilya Kostrikov's code (https://github.com/ikostrikov).